-The acronym DCH refers to Dyneema Composite Hybrid, which is DCF (above) that’s been laminated to an extra layer of polyester.
+The acronym DCH refers to Dyneema Composite Hybrid, which is the original Cuben Fiber plus the polyester coating.

 The published material used in the Hyperlite Daybreak is DCH150.
 The number 150 refers to the 150-denier polyester that’s used.
 “Denier” is a unit of measurement used for fiber weight and thickness.

 If you came here from my Ultimate Gear List, you’ll know that I love to break down backpacking gear by its primary function.
 The Hyperlite Daybreak is designed, of course, to carry the things you need on a day hike.
 For me this primarily means water, snacks, an extra clothing layer, and so on.
 So let’s look at how hit carries things.

 The Main Compartment

 As stated above, the main compartment in the Daybreak has a volume of 17 liters.
 It’s accessed via a zipper (2 zippers, technically).
 I like this device because it’s more waterproof than a roll-top or straps.

 The simplicity of a zipper evokes thoughts of our first backpacks, for carrying schoolbooks.
 And yes, the Daybreak would be a bad-ass backpack for a high school or college student.